rocketacademy/marketing-website/src/pages/faq/index.md

         This is because coding concepts are applicable to all languages, but language syntax may only be relevant to that specific language.

-        2. Rocket's Software Engineering Coding Bootcamp teaches the most popular languages and frameworks such as JavaScript, Python, SQL, Bash, Express, and React.
+        2. Rocket's Coding Bootcamp teaches the most popular languages and frameworks such as JavaScript, Python, SQL, Bash, Express, and React.

         3. More important than languages, Bootcamp concepts will be applicable to almost all languages, frameworks, and apps.
     - question: What career support does Rocket provide?